 - 18 AAC 50.215.
-Ambient air quality analysis methods. (a) A person who submits meteorological or ambient air monitoring data under AS 46.03, AS 46.14, or this chapter shall obtain the data in accordance with - (1) the department's Alaska Quality Assurance Project Plan for the State of Alaska Air Monitoring & Quality Assurance Program, adopted by reference in 18 AAC 50.030, for PM-2.5, PM-10, total suspended particulates (TSP), lead, carbon monoxide, nitrogen dioxide, sulfur dioxide, ozone, and ammonia; - (2) a reference method or an equivalent method described in 40 C.F.R Part 50, Appendices D and P, adopted by reference in 18 AAC 50.035(b), for ozone; - (3) EPA's Meteorological Monitoring Guidance for Regulatory Modeling Applications, adopted by reference in 18 AAC 50.035(a), for meteorological data; or - (4) an alternative method that is representative, accurate, verifiable, capable of replication, and approved by the department. - (b) Except as provided in (c) and (e) of this section, a person who submits an analysis performed to predict ambient air quality conditions shall - (1) ensure that estimates of ambient concentrations and impairment to visibility are based on applicable air quality models, databases, and other requirements specified in 40 C.F.R.
-Part 51, Appendix W (Guideline on Air Quality Models), adopted by reference in 18 AAC 50.040(f); and - (2) for comparing predicted or measured ambient concentrations of an air pollutant to a maximum allowable increase established under 18 AAC 50.020(b)(2), exclude - (A) concentrations attributable to a temporary construction activity for a new or modified source; and - (B) the increase in concentrations attributable to new sources outside the United States over the concentrations attributable to existing sources included in the baseline concentration. - (c) Except as provided in (e) of this section, a person may substitute or modify an air quality model referenced in (b)(1) of this section only after - (1) demonstrating, consistent with 40 C.F.R.
+Ambient air quality analysis methods. (a) A person who submits meteorological or ambient air monitoring data under AS 46.03, AS 46.14, or this chapter shall obtain the data in accordance with - (1) the department's Alaska Quality Assurance Project Plan for the State of Alaska Air Monitoring & Quality Assurance Program, adopted by reference in 18 AAC 50.030, for PM-2.5, PM-10, total suspended particulates (TSP), lead, carbon monoxide, nitrogen dioxide, sulfur dioxide, ozone, and ammonia; - (2) a reference method or an equivalent method described in 40 C.F.R Part 50, Appendices D and P, adopted by reference in 18 AAC 50.035(b), for ozone; - (3) EPA's Meteorological Monitoring Guidance for Regulatory Modeling Applications, adopted by reference in 18 AAC 50.035(a), for meteorological data; or - (4) an alternative method that is representative, accurate, verifiable, capable of replication, and approved by the department. - (b) Except as provided in (c) of this section, a person who submits an analysis performed to predict ambient air quality conditions shall - (1) ensure that estimates of ambient concentrations and impairment to visibility are based on applicable air quality models, databases, and other requirements specified in 40 C.F.R.
+Part 51, Appendix W (Guideline on Air Quality Models), adopted by reference in 18 AAC 50.040(f); and - (2) for comparing predicted or measured ambient concentrations of an air pollutant to a maximum allowable increase established under 18 AAC 50.020(b)(2), exclude - (A) concentrations attributable to a temporary construction activity for a new or modified source; and - (B) the increase in concentrations attributable to new sources outside the United States over the concentrations attributable to existing sources included in the baseline concentration. - (c) A person may substitute or modify a refined air quality model referenced in (b)(1) of this section only after - (1) demonstrating, consistent with 40 C.F.R.
 Part 51, Appendix W (Guideline on Air Quality Models), Section 3.2.2 (Use of Alternative Models Recommendations), adopted by reference in 18 AAC 50.040(f), that the alternative air quality model is more appropriate than a preferred air quality model; and - (2) obtaining approval from the regional administrator and the commissioner.

-(d) Table 5 establishes the significant impact level, expressed as micrograms per cubic meter, for each pollutant and averaging period.
+- (d) Table 5 establishes the significant impact level, expressed as micrograms per cubic meter, for each pollutant and averaging period.
 If the ambient impacts from emissions from a stationary source or modification are less than the concentrations in Table 5, the emissions are not considered to cause or contribute to a violation of an ambient air quality standard or maximum allowable increase for a Class II area.
+A person shall conduct the comparison of a modeled impact to the significant impact level as follows; - (1) for the PM-2.5 significant impact level, or the one-hour sulfur dioxide significant impact level, the person shall compare - (A) the highest modeled concentration when using either one year of meteorological data or screening meteorological data; or - (B) the highest multi-year average concentration when using a multi-year meteorological data set; and - (2) for all other pollutants and averaging periods, the person shall use the highest modeled concentration.